CHCAA-EDUX/scientific-computing-01/CURRICULUM.md

  - How to structure our programming.

 2) Object Oriented Programming (OOP)
--  Implementation of our desings
+-  Implementation of our designs

 <!-- https://python.astrotech.io/design-patterns/uml/class-diagram.html -->
 <!-- * Agent-based models -->